bvarnai/respository-installer/README.md

 ### Workspace explained

-Workspace is the directory where your repositories/projects are cloned. **installer** runs from this workspace's root and projects in the configuration are specified *relative* to this directory.
+Workspace is the directory where your repositories/projects are cloned.
+It's also the current working directory where **installer** runs.
+Pojects in the configuration are specified *relative* to this directory.

 Example layout with `installer.sh` present